zaius/docs/content/docs/ssh-keys/using-ssh-keys.md

             keyname: MYPACKAGE_KEY
 ```

-Now your `SSH Key pair` could be used to clone private reposities during a pipeline run.
+Now your `SSH Key pair` could be used to clone private repositories during a pipeline run.
 This solution works as long as we clone via SSH (i.e. not using https).

 * [Read more on the step add-ssh-key &rsaquo;](https://app.wercker.com/#applications/523afff01aa016c8590015b1/tab/details)